Gone (2012 film): Plot

-Jill interrogates her neighbors and learns that a van with a locksmith company's name was parked in front of her house in the middle of the night.
+Jill interrogates her neighbors and learns that a van with a locksmith company's name (All Hours) was briefly parked in front of her house overnight.
 She talks to the company's owner, Henry Massey, and his son, Nick.
-When Nick denies any knowledge, Jill breaks into the van, where she finds a receipt from a hardware store for items the killer would use.
-She holds Nick at gunpoint and forces him to reveal that he allowed a stranger named "Digger" to rent the van during the night.
+After Nick denies using the van overnight, Jill enters a company van in the parking lot, where she finds a hardware store receipt, dated the previous evening, for items that include those used during her abduction.
+She holds Nick at gunpoint and forces him to reveal that he allowed a stranger named "Digger" to rent the van for several hours overnight.
+Jill phones Sgt Powers to inform him of the incriminating receipt, but meanwhile someone from All Hours Locksmith has reported her gun-waving to the police.
+Sgt Powers insists that she immediately surrender her handgun, which, he reminds her, she cannot legally possess due to her time spent in a psychiatric institution.
+She disconnects the call, refusing to be sidetracked from her search for Molly.